YanchikFox/ClinicManager/README.md

 | `notifications` | User-facing alerts triggered by automation or manual actions. |
 | `favorite_doctors` | Patient shortcuts to frequently booked practitioners. |

-Schema migrations live in `src/main/resources/schema.sql`, while reproducible sample data is stored in `src/main/resources/data.sql`.
+Schema migrations live in `src/main/resources/db/migration/` and are executed with Flyway.
 No binary database is tracked in Git—each developer generates a local copy on demand.

 ## Quick start
 1. **Install dependencies**